fasrc/reframe-fasrc/README.md

 Checks currently are copied from the cscs-checks folder in reframe and tuned to the FASRC environment.

 ### Microbenchmarks
 These are benchmark tests that are broken down by category.
-Here is a sort description of each test:
+Here is a short description of each test:

 #### cpu
 * alloc_speed: Tests speed of memory allocation